 In our earlier write-up, we have gone through step by step guide about starting with Kubernetes installation.
 However, to up and run a Kubernetes cluster in a few minutes is also possible using Rancher.
-Rancher is an OpenSource product simplify the management of Kubernetes cluster.
-Rancher is just a web User Interface to manage the Kubernetes cluster.
+It is an OpenSource product simplify the management of Kubernetes cluster.
+It is just a web User Interface to manage the Kubernetes cluster.

-To start the setup with Rancher you need to be familiar with Docker commands.
-Just pull the image and launch the Rancher in a few seconds.
+To start the setup you need to be familiar with Docker commands.
+Just pull the image and launch the container in a few seconds.

 Our Demonstration Setup

 We are using 3 numbers of CentOS 7.6.
 One server will be used for running Rancher container and another two will act as nodes.

 If you are playing with it on your Laptop or Desktop, Make sure to have enough resources at least a minimum of 6 GB available memory and 4 cores.
 While scaling the cluster Up/Down you may hit with the performance.

 The Operating System we are using in our guide is CentOS 7.6

 [root@sysadmins ~]# cat /etc/redhat-release CentOS Linux release 7.6.1810 (Core) [root@sysadmins ~]#